WebHare/platform/whtree/modules/system/doc/topics/testframework/tollium-headless.md

 ```

 ## TT pattern matching
 The `TT` function can find elements by their name or by their title.
-If an element has no title, TT will look at its errorlabel.
+If an element has no title, TT will look at its
+errorlabel and then its label (for radiobuttons/checkboxes).

 ```harescript
 // Find an element named 'tabs' in the current toplevel screen